-An actor story AS in the textual mode is a text composed by expressions of some everyday language $L_0$ - default here is English $L{EN}$ -.
+An actor story AS in the textual mode is a text composed by expressions of some everyday language L_0 - default here is English L{EN} -.
 This text describes as his content a sequence of distinguishable states.
 Each state s - but not an end-state - is connected to at least one other follow-up state s' caused by the change of at least one property p which in the follow up state s' either is deleted or has been newly created.

 Every described state s is a set of properties which can be sub-distinguished as objects (OBJ) which are occurring in some environment (ENV).
 A special kind of objects are actors (As).
 Actors are assumed to be able to sense properties of other actors as well as of the environment.
-Actors are also assumed to be able to respond to the environment without or with taking into account what happened before.
+Actors are also assumed to be able to respond to the environment.

 Actors are further sub-divided into executive actors as well as assistive actors.
-Assistive actors $A{assist}$ are those who are expected to support the executive actors $A{exec}$ in fulfilling some task (t) (with $t \in T$ ).
+Assistive actors A{assist} are those who are expected to support the executive actors A{exec} in fulfilling some task(t) (with $t \in T$).

-A task is assumed to be a sequence of states with a start state $s{start}$ and a goal state $s{goal}$ , where the goal-state is an end state.
-The set of states connecting the start and the goal state is finite and constitutes a path $p \in P$ .
+A task is assumed to be a sequence of states with a start state s{start} and at least one goal state s{goal} , where the goal-state is an end state.
+The set of states connecting the start and the goal state is finite and constitutes a path $p \in P$.
 There can be more than one path leading from the start state to the goal state.
 The states between the start and the goal state are called intermediate states.

-Every finished actor story has a least one path.
+For a feasible task there should exist at least one path from a start state to a goal state.
+1